nicholasglesmann/test-codecov/README.md

 You will commit these changes to your local `feature/{some_feature_name}` branch.

 6. Once you feel comfortable the code and configuration changes you have made, you will make a pull request against the `qa` branch in GitHub.
 The PR will have a template that you will fill out with the changes you want to merge.
 After the PR is merged by an administrator, it will trigger a deployment to a QA/Full Sandbox to verify the compilation and test method coverage

+## CumulusCI Commands

+You can use CumulusCI to automate several parts of the development workflow.

+## Authorize an org

+First, authorize the org you want to use with CumulusCI:

+`cci org connect {orgName}`

+NOTE: Don't use any of the built-in names (beta, dev, feature, qa, release)

+## Run a CumulusCI Flow

+CumulusCI uses 'flows' to automate many processes.
+To see available flows, use:

+`cci flow list`

+To inspect a specific flow, use:

+`cci flow info {flowName}`

+## Create a Scratch Org and Install all packages

+To create a scratch org with all dependencies installed, use:

+`cci flow run dev_org --org dev`